 “Try to tease out why you’re contemplating that drink,” she said.
 “Are you trying to connect with others?
 Or are you doing this for yourself?
 What makes you think you can’t connect any other way?
 Is there any other road to that destination?”

 More than just examining your feelings, be willing to honor them as well.
-If you’re seeking connection, figure out how you can find it without the crutch of alcohol (which won’t actually give you that real connection anyway).
+If you’re seeking connection, figure out how you can find it without the crutch of alcohol (which won’t actually give you that really connection anyway).
 If you’re feeling completely off in a social situation, do you need to leave?

 When a situation becomes too much of a threat to your sobriety, leave.